 General Fund - is the School Administrative Unit's primary operating fund.
 The general fund accounts for all financial resources except those required to be accounted for in another fund.
-The primary revenue sources include member district's assessments and other local sources.
+The primary revenue sources include member district assessments and other local sources.
 The primary expenditures are for support services.

-Grants Fund - accounts for the resources received from various federal, state, and local agencies.
+Grants Fund - Accounts for the resources received from various federal agencies.
 The resources are restricted to accomplishing the various objectives of the grantor agencies.